-Most people have a stop over in Kuala Lumpur at some point.
-I’d heard mixed reviews, some saying itlacks that defining buzz of a capital while others really like it.
+Most people have a layover in Kuala Lumpur at some point.
+I’d heard mixed reviews, some saying it lacks that defining buzz of a capital while others really like it.
 I liked KL but compared to other big cities it did feel like something was missing, I can’t quite put my finger on it.
-Although I was only there for a day and a half so it really wasn’t long enough to get a proper feel for the place.
-What I did love though was the huge cultural diversity that can be seen, smelt and tasted throughout the city.
+Although I was only there for two days so it really wasn’t long enough to gain proper feel for the city.
+What I did love though was the huge cultural diversity that can be seen, smelt and tasted down every road.
 Wherever you go you it feels like you’re in several places at once.
-It’s a really easy city to get around with the metro taking you to all the popular spots.
+It’s also a really cheap and easy city to get around with the metro taking you to all the popular spots.

 I stayed at Reggae Mansion hostel which I’d recommend for its awesome views from the rooftop bar.
 It’s in a very central location and only a five minute walk from Chinatown.
 The dorms have pod style beds with a lamp, plugs and curtains which is always a welcome change from old metal bunkbeds!